Requests for new websites and intranets

 Governance arrangements

-Governance arrangements ensure adherence to the University’s content strategy.
 Oversight is led by the Oxford Websites and Intranet Governance Group, which is responsible for managing governance policies and making final decisions on website and intranet approvals.
 Where appropriate, local governance groups may be introduced to support this local decision making.
+The Oxford-wide group will review University-wide decisions on a termly basis to ensure consistency.

 Please see the website and intranets governance page for more information, including membership and terms of reference.